- City Activities and Info

 How much does it cost to adopt?

-The adoption fee for small animals such as rabbits, guinea pigs, birds, small reptiles, livestock, etc. will be set administratively and depend on the type of animal.
+The adoption fee for companion animals such as rabbits, guinea pigs, birds, small reptiles, livestock, etc. will be set administratively and depend on the type of animal.
 You will need to ask the shelter office staff about the particular animal you want.

 For dogs and cats, the adoption fee is $35.00 plus the cost of spay/neuter surgery, FIV/FeLv test, FVRCP and Rabies vaccinations, and microchip implantation.